 If you don’t know the answers to any of the above, go find out.
 Get beta testers, get feedback and strategize.
 Otherwise, you risk ending up with a product or service nobody asked for in the first place.

-We’ve talked about goals a lot, but you need to be SMART with them.
+We’ve discussed goals a lot, but you need to be SMART with them.
 This stands for:

 Growth hacking strategies are almost always a digital marketing tactic.
 You could have the best strategy in the world, but if your site delivers a poor user experience, it won’t matter.
 To give your growth hacking strategy the best chance of success, optimize your website beforehand.

 This means ensuring your site is in good technical health, so Google can crawl and index pages, but also so customers can use it with ease.
 Your site should load quickly, be easy to navigate, and be mobile-friendly as a minimum.